Monte Carlo Simulation

 Monte Carlo Results

-The results of the simulation can be exported as an Excel document.
-Simply click on the Excel icon on the right-hand side of the editor.
+However, all results can be exported directly as an Excel document to further assessment.
+Simply click on the Excel icon on the right-hand side of the editor (see above).

 The results of all processes and sub-product systems that are part of a product system can be displayed separately in the Monte Carlo Simulation tab.
 For easy navigation, individual processes can be pinned.